 It is planned to organize two TG webinars: in April 2022 (“Big Data and Knowledge Engineering: Extending the mathematical background of Systems Analysis”), and in October 2022 (“Imperfect Data and Systems Analysis”).
 The second TG Workshop “Big Data and Systems Analysis” is planned to be held in May 2023 at the Geophysical Center of the Russian Academy of Sciences, Moscow, Russia, or virtually.
 Publication of the Workshop Proceedings by the world’s largest Online Open Access publisher Intech Open is planned in 2023.
 Some more webinars, if necessary, would be organized, and a TG blog would be established on Internet for interaction between TG members as well as other scholars interested in the TG work and results.

 Check also the Past Achievements of the Task Group.

-Prof. Fred Roberts (USA), director of Command, Control and Interoperability Center for Advanced Data Analysis (CCICADA), emeritus and interim director of Center for Discrete Mathematics and Theoretical Computer Science (DIMACS), Rutgers University, firstname.lastname@example.org
+Prof. Fred Roberts (USA), director of Command, Control and Interoperability Center for Advanced Data Analysis (CCICADA), emeritus director of Center for Discrete Mathematics and Theoretical Computer Science (DIMACS), Rutgers University, froberts[at]dimacs.rutgers.edu

-Prof. Igor Sheremet (Russia), deputy director for science of Russian Foundation for Basic Research, head of the department of Financial University under the Government of Russian Federation, member of Science Advisory Committee of International Institute of Applied Systems Analysis (IIASA), sheremet(at)rfbr.ru
+Prof. Igor Sheremet (Russia), deputy director for science of Russian Foundation for Basic Research, member of the Russia CODATA National Committee, sheremet[at]rfbr.ru